smartmobilefactory/SMF-Fastlane-Commons/commons/smf_git_changelog/README.md

 # Global Changelog Availability With a Temporary Changelog File
 ### Reading
 The private lane `smf_read_changelog` reads the temporary changelog file and returns the changelog as a string.
-With the option `remove_changelog` set to true, the changelog file will be removed after reading.
+If the flag `hmtl` is set to true,  the html formatted changelog file is read and returned instead.

 Example: